-The Philippine government yesterday (Jan 15) began enforcing a ban on the deployment of Filipino workers to Kuwait following a local autopsy report which found household service worker (HSW) Jeanalyn Villavende had been sexually abused and tortured before she died.
+The Philippine government yesterday (Jan 15) began enforcing a ban on the deployment of Filipino workers to Kuwait following a local autopsy report which found household service worker (HSW) Jeanelyn Villavende had been sexually abused and tortured before she died.

 The Department of Labor and Employment (Dole) announced the ban on newly-hired Oversea Filipino Workers (OFWs) travelling to Kuwait immediately following its approval by the Philippine Overseas Employment Administration (POEA) on Wednesday afternoon.